JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

 - Added PanelColor channel, set color of the pannel collor bars to differentiate experiments.
 - Added Inputs on Graph Labels, allow to use inputs on the graph labels similar to the inputs on the monitor labels.
 - Added $SMALL for Buttons.
-- Added GraphDrawCircle channel and _Circle and _VCircle functions allowing to draw circles and -(sections).
+- Added GraphDrawCircle channel and _Circle and _VCircle functions allowing to draw circles and circle sections.
 - Made $BIG for buttons bigger.
 - Slider value limmited to value 1000.
 - Made auxillary windows (Monitor, Graph etc.) keep their relative positions when moving the main window.